abhishek-kumar-code/Redfish_Public/Specification.md

 The reference element specifies the `Uri` of the OData schema representation document describing the referenced type and has one or more child `Include` elements that specify the `Namespace` attribute containing the types to be referenced, along with an optional `Alias` attribute for that namespace.

-Type definitions generally reference the OData and Redfish namespaces for common type annotation terms, and resource type definitions reference the Redfish Resource.<%= DocVersion %> namespace for base types.
+Type definitions generally reference the OData and Redfish namespaces for common type annotation terms, and resource type definitions reference the Redfish Resource.1.0.0 namespace for base types.
 Redfish OData Schema representations that include measures such as temperature, speed, or dimensions generally include the [OData Measures namespace](#OData-Measures).

 ~~~xml
   <edmx:Reference Uri="http://docs.oasis-open.org/odata/odata/v4.0/cs01/vocabularies/Org.OData.Core.V1.xml">